TDung939/CECS1020/README.md

 * [Kaggle Profile](https://www.kaggle.com/khointn/competitions)
 * [Presentation Video](https://drive.google.com/file/d/1TKtsZcjgATvDocsHnyq3eo8XjxksZAEP/view?usp=sharing)

+Note: Due to the report's length requirement, we could not put everything we have done into it.
+Please check through our ipynb file for full implementation.
+Thank you!

 ## The Challege (Kaggle)

 "The sinking of the Titanic is one of the most infamous shipwrecks in history.